 Creating financial stabilityFinancial stability, to support day-to-day operations is the core, to operate the firm.
 Solutions can include:

 - Access to additional funding: In terms of loans or equity investments of the shareholders, to fund the turnaround.

-- Extension of due dates: Through negotiations reaching extensions of due dates, agreements of down payment, moratorium etc., simply anything, which helps to preserve the cash on account, and prolongs the payments to third parties.
-Widely known is the Chapter 11 as the protection through a court decision.
-Chapter 11 offers a save harbour for distress companies.
-However, applying Chapter 11 is publicising the distress situation to a wide community.
-The protection from the cash drain and the risk of immediate legal actions of debt owners (with potential fatal outcomes for the company), comes at the price of further doubtful impact for the reputation.
+- Extension of due dates: Through negotiations reaching extensions of due dates, agreements of down payment, moratorium, etc., simply anything, which helps to preserve the cash on account, and prolongs the payments to third parties.
+Widely known is Chapter 11 as the protection through a court decision.
+Chapter 11 offers a save harbor for distress companies.
+However, applying Chapter 11 is publicizing the distress situation to a wide community.
+The protection from the cash drain and the risk of immediate legal actions of debt owners (with potentially fatal outcomes for the company), comes at the price of further doubtful impact for the reputation.
 This is reflecting directly to the second area of concern:

 Building trustBuilding trust with core stakeholders is more difficult and will provide less feedback and tangible elements of negotiations.
-To convey a positive outlook on the future is core, in order to find support and trust to compensate for the inevitable setbacks over the course of the turnaround.
-Addressed are shareholders, (potential) investors, debt owners, the non executive board, customers, suppliers, and employees.
+To convey a positive outlook on the future is the core, in order to find support and trust to compensate for the inevitable setbacks over the course of the turnaround.
+Addressed are shareholders, (potential) investors, debt owners, the non-executive board, customers, suppliers, and employees.

 - A growth perspective (beyond the turnaround) is relevant for investors not to look for alternative investment opportunities and execute a divestment; for suppliers, to perceive even a distress company as relevant account and invest also in the business relationship.

 - Future-oriented with drive for innovation, is relevant (also) for customers and employees, to find themselves being serviced with / being part of a dynamic and further evolving product offering, where going concern is not at stake.